Introduction

 Solution

-- mixed, as we need to make some changes after resetting the commit we don’t want the file added to the staging area.
+git reset HEAD~3, all three files are now placed in the staging area and a single new commit will commit all three together.- mixed, as we need to make some changes after resetting the commit we don’t want the file added to the staging area.
 Although we could do a soft reset followed by another

-.- hard, since we don’t want to keep the file after the reset.
+git add.- hard, since we don’t want to keep the file after the reset.

 Back in time